dheerajbharadwaj1211/Undergrad/README.md

 ## 🎯 Overview

 This admin dashboard provides the internal team with a centralized view of each student's journey, showing engagement levels, application progress, and communication history.
-Built as part of the Undergraduation.com technical assessment.

 ## ✨ Features